 Professional Skill Gaps

 As a result, there is now an exceptionally high demand for cybersecurity professionals across all industries.
 The Bureau of Labor Statistics projects cybersecurity job openings to increase by 32% over the next decade, significantly outpacing the average growth rate for all occupations.
-However, this demand is currently failing to be met, and it’s predicted that there will be over 3.5 million unfilled positions by 2025

 If businesses cannot fill their cybersecurity positions, they will be unable to protect data and assets from advancing cyber threats.
 Consequently, there is heightened pressure to offer benefits to their cybersecurity and IT teams to ensure their retention and attract new recruits.

-For businesses to recruit and retain cybersecurity employees, they must prioritize work-life balances and invest additional resources to support them.
+For businesses to recruit and retain cybersecurity employees, they must prioritize work-life balance and invest additional resources to support them.
 This can include facilitating flexible working hours, offering training opportunities, providing highly competitive compensation packages, and promoting a supportive work culture.
-As employees feel valued and empowered in their roles, their performance will increase, further strengthening the organization’s defense against cyber attacks.

 Third-Party Security Risks